 Stressful… right?
 Yet this is what a honey bee colony does every single day.
 On top of that, every single thing they produce is beneficial in some way!

 Ever seen the inside of a honey bee hive?
 It’s incredible.

-Everything is completely ordered, clean and functioning at all times.
-I sometimes have trouble taking care of one baby at a time, and honey bees take care of hundreds, all while building a house.
+Everything is completely ordered, clean, and functioning at all times.
+At times I have had trouble taking care of one baby at a time, and honey bees take care of hundreds, all while building a house.

-As a former beekeeper and now watching my son take care of his bee hive, I’m in constant amazement of how amazing bees are.
+As a former beekeeper and now watching my son take care of his bee hive, I’m in constant awe of how amazing bees are.

 Honey may be the most popular product bees create, but it is far from the only beneficial one.
 (But try using honey on your face if you haven’t already.)

 The word apitherapy refers to the practice of using bee products like honey, bee pollen, royal jelly, and beeswax in beneficial ways.
 Even honey bee venom has been used therapeutically!
 Sound crazy?
 Check out this video from the Discovery Channel that explains it.

 Now, before I ramble on for hours about how cool bees are (and I really could ramble for hours about it!), I want to focus on one specific product bees make and the many uses it has…

 Beeswax: Bees Being Brilliant